Analysis: With Justin Britt and D.J. Fluker released, how does the Seahawks’ offensive line look now?

 Duane Brown: Brown, 34, has two years left on his contract and is entrenched as the starter at left tackle for 2020.
 However, in 2021 he has just $2 million in dead money and $11 million in possible cap savings for Seattle, meaning at this point of his career he’s logically a year-to-year proposition.

-Jamarco Jones: A fifth-round pick in 2018, Jones started two games last year at right guard in place of Fluker and one at left tackle in place of Brown and then also started both playoff games at left guard in place of Iupati.
-The Seahawks are listing him solely as a tackle, the position he played at Ohio State, but he seemed to play pretty well at guard and it will be interesting to see where he ends up this year.
+Jamarco Jones: A fifth-round pick in 2018, Jones started two games last year at right guard for Fluker and one at left tackle for Brown.
+He started both playoff games at left guard for Iupati.
+The Seahawks are listing him as a tackle, the position he played at Ohio State, but he seemed to play pretty well at guard and it will be interesting to see where he ends up.

 Cedric Ogbuehi: Ogbuehi is another wild card.
-The 21st overall pick in 2015 by the Bengals, he has 25 career starts at left tackle and right tackle, all with Cincinnati.
-He hasn’t started a game since 2017, though, and the thought is that Seattle views him as potentially filling the swing tackle backup role and the George Fant big tight end/eligible tackle role.
-His contract suggests the team at least views him as a legit contender for an active roster spot as he got $500,000 guaranteed with a cap hit of $2.23 million.
+The 21st overall pick in the 2015 draft by the Bengals, he has 25 career starts at left tackle and right tackle.
+He hasn’t started a game since 2017, though, and the thought is that Seattle envisions him filling the swing-tackle backup role and the George Fant big-tight-end/eligible-tackle role.
+His contract suggests the team views him as a contender for an active roster spot, as he received $500,000 guaranteed with a cap hit of $2.23 million.

-Brandon Shell: Shell is the presumed new starter at right tackle after being the primary starter at that spot for the Jets the past three years.
-He has a $3.475 million cap hit in 2020, now the third-largest of any OL on the team after Brown and Finney.
+Brandon Shell: Shell is the presumed starter at right tackle after being the primary starter at that spot for the Jets the past three years.
+He has a $3.475 million cap hit in 2020, now the third-largest of any offensive lineman on the team after Brown and Finney.

 Chad Wheeler: Wheeler, who spent much of last year on the practice squad, was promoted to the active roster for the Green Bay playoff game.
 He has 19 career NFL starts at tackle, all with the Giants in 2017 and 2018.
-Seahawks OL coach Mike Solari was his position coach with the Giants in 2017.
+Seahawks offensive-line coach Mike Solari was his position coach with the Giants in 2017.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.